-The shirts that work best are 100% cotton, although you can use 50% cotton/50% polyester (although the results will not be so vibrant.
+The shirts that work best are 100% cotton, but you can also use 50% cotton/50% polyester.
+The results will not be as vibrant.
 I once tried to dye a 100% polyester garment and when it was unwrapped - all the dye washed off!
 The dyes only bond well with natural fabrics, like cotton, silk and rayon - but we're talking cotton here....

 You can buy dye kits very easily in the craft stores, which come with everything you need.
-They include rubber gloves, rubber bands, soda ash, urea and complete easy to follow instructions.
-The dyes are already in the squeeze bottles, all you have to add is warm water (not hot) Other alternatives include buying single packages of dyes.
-These also come with the necessary urea and soda ash and instructions for mixing.
-However you would need to purchase some squeeze bottles separately if you don't have any.
+They include rubber gloves, rubber bands, soda ash, urea and complete, easy to follow instructions.
+The dyes are already in the squeeze bottles, all you have to add is warm water (not hot).
+Other alternatives include buying single packages of dyes.
+These also come with the necessary urea, soda ash and instructions for mixing.
+However, you would need to purchase some squeeze bottles separately if you don't have any.

-If you are like me and not using a pre-packaged kit, you will need the following; Procion dye, rubber bands, rubber gloves, squeeze bottles for the dye, urea and soda ash.
-Oh yes, don't forget to have paper towels and old rags to mop up the spills.
+If you are like me and not using a pre-packaged kit, you will need the following; Procion dye, rubber bands, rubber gloves, squeeze bottles for the dye, urea and soda ash, large ziplock bags, a tub for soaking the shirts, and a wooden dowel or something similar for creating the twist in the shirt.
+A funnel and a measuring curt are also useful for mixing the dye.
+Oh yes, don't forget to have paper towels and paper plates to hold your shirt while it's being dyed, and old rags to mop up the spills.
 Tie-dying does not have to be messy!

 Place the dowel rod, (or your finger, or a wooden clothes pin) in the centre of the shirt and start turning clockwise until you have a nice flat pie shape.
 You can also turn counter-clockwise if you prefer, it makes no difference really.

 This what your shirt should look like at this stage.
 Do not allow the shirt to creep up the dowel rod, make it behave with the hand not turning the dowel rod!
 You are now ready to remove the dowel and put on the rubber bands.
 The trick is to place the bands, without disturbing the shirt!
 It can be done!
-However, be careful removing the dowel.
+Be careful removing the dowel.
 You do not want to pull the shirt up in the middle - thus unachieving pie!
-This part of the process is the most important step of all, believe me if you do a sloppy "tie" you will achieve a sloppy and messy "dye" and live to regret it.
+This part of the process is the most important step of all.
+Believe me if you do a sloppy "tie" you will achieve a sloppy and messy "dye" and live to regret it.

-Hint: there is a product called Reduran which can be purchased on line from Dharma, which removes dye from the skin instantly, so you don't have to suffer "raindbow hand" syndrome!
+Hint: there is a product called Reduran, which can be purchased online from Dharma, which removes dye from the skin instantly, so you don't have to suffer "rainbow hand" syndrome!

 Place your shirt "pie" on a couple of thicknesses of paper towels on top of a paper plate on your plastic protected working surface.
 It's less messy, and easy to flip the whole thing over when dying the other side.
 Wear rubber gloves!

-Here's my shirt hanging out to dry - I hope yours is as good - or even better!
-No more "dingies" - Enjoy!
+Here's my shirt.
+I hope yours is as good or even better!
+No more "dingies."
+Enjoy!